toolzakinbo/startup/README.md

 - Enables instant data exchange between the server and the client which allows users to see updates without refreshing the page.
 THIS WORKS WHEN YOU UPLOAD A NEW RECIPE **DONE**
 - I AM WORKING ON GETTING IMAGES TO SHOW UP ON THE DB AND ON THE WEBPAGE SO WHEN YOU UPLOAD A RECIPE, IT'LL SHOW UP WITHOUT THE IMAGE.
 I AM TRYING TO TROUBLESHOOT THAT.
 #### React
-This deliverable is going to help with components for various parts of the app
+This deliverable is going to help with components for various parts of the app DONE
 - homepage component
 - user profile component
 - login component